Sharonne-ariel/ariela-mobile-app/README.md

 Software Engineering student
 Final-year project, Spring 2026

-Built as part of the İME workplace application training course under the supervision of Pr.Ersin Aslan.
+Built as part of the İME workplace application training course under the supervision of PR.Ersin Aslan.